YOU ARE NOT AS ALONE AS YOU MIGHT FEEL

 When people call, text, or chat 988, they will be connected to trained counselors that are part of the existing National Suicide Prevention Lifeline network.
 These trained counselors will listen, understand how their problems are affecting them, provide support, and connect them to resources if necessary.

-The current Lifeline phone number (1-800-273-8255) will always remain available to people in emotional distress or suicidal crisis, even after 988 is launched nationally.
+The historic Lifeline phone number (1-800-273-8255) also remain available to people in emotional distress or suicidal crisis, even after 988 was launched nationally in 2022.

-The current Lifeline phone number (1-800-273-8255) will always remain available to people in emotional distress or suicidal crisis, even after 988 is launched nationally.
+The historic Lifeline phone number (1-800-273-8255) also remain available to people in emotional distress or suicidal crisis, even after 988 was launched nationally in 2022.

 Identifying At-Risk Physicians